 Book Two of The Adventures of Zelda Richardson series

-Chill with a Book’s January 2018 Book of the Month, Winner of a Chill with a Book Readers’ Award; Silver Cup Winner of Rosie’s Book Review Team Awards 2017 in the Mystery category; One of The Displaced Nation’s Top 36 Expat Fiction Picks of 2016 and Number 14 in the BookLife Prize for Fiction 2016, Mystery category.
+Chill with a Book’s January 2018 Book of the Month; One of TripFiction’s 10 Favourite Books set in Amsterdam, Winner of a Chill with a Book Readers’ Award; Silver Cup Winner of Rosie’s Book Review Team Awards 2017 in the Mystery category; One of Women Writer’s, Women’s Books Recommended Reads in 2017; One of The Displaced Nation’s Top 36 Expat Fiction Picks of 2016, and Number 14 in the BookLife Prize for Fiction 2016, Mystery category.

 When a Dutch art dealer hides the stock from his gallery – rather than turn it over to his Nazi blackmailer – he pays with his life, leaving a treasure trove of modern masterpieces buried somewhere in Amsterdam, presumably lost forever.
 That is, until American art history student Zelda Richardson sticks her nose in.